10mm vs. 40 S&W: Which Cartridge Is Better?

 Since the 40 S&W was developed from the 10mm Auto, we should expect many similarities and a few significant differences in terms of the cartridges' specifications.

-These two rounds’ bullet diameter, neck diameter, and base diameter are virtually identical to the naked eye (the 40 S&W base diameter is 0.001” narrower than the 10mm, and the neck diameter of the 40 is 0.009” narrower than the 10mm).
+These two rounds’ bullet diameters, neck diameters, and base diameters are virtually identical to the naked eye.
+For example, the 40 S&W’s base diameter is 0.001” narrower than the 10mm’s, and its neck diameter is a mere 0.009” narrower.

-The .40 cal’s shorter case also means it is slightly shorter overall and has a lower case capacity than the 10mm, leading to a lower maximum pressure.
+The .40 cal’s shorter case means it is slightly shorter overall.
+It quite naturally has a lower case capacity than the 10mm, which accounts for its lower maximum pressure.

 While these two rounds are visually distinct, they can be easily confused at the range.
-If you’re firing both cartridges during the same range day, keep them separate to prevent a catastrophe.
+If you’re firing both during the same range day, keep them separate to help avoid a catastrophe.

-Let’s see how the visual differences equate to real-world performance.
+Let’s see how these rounds’ visual differences equate to real-world performance.

 Recoil

-The average 40 S&W 180 grain load has a little over 5.1 ft-lbs of recoil.
-In other words, the .40 S&W generally has less than half of the amount of recoil of the 10mm.
+The average 40 S&W 180 grain load generates a little over 5.1 ft-lbs of recoil.
+In other words, the .40 S&W generally has less than half of the recoil as the 10mm.

 While some shooters do consider it a little snappy, recoil-sensitive individuals should go with the 40 S&W over the 10mm.

-The .40 Smith & Wesson takes an early lead because it has less recoil than the 10mm Auto, allowing for more accurate follow-up shots as it will have less muzzle flip, making it much easier to remain on target or quickly get back on target.
+The .40 Smith & Wesson takes an early lead because it has less recoil than the 10mm Auto, allowing for more accurate follow-up shots.
+This is because it causes less muzzle flip, making it much easier to remain on target and quickly restore your aim there.

 Trajectory

-Since most self-defense situations happen within 25 yards, the trajectory doesn’t matter all that much, as both calibers will remain relatively flat shooting at that distance.
+Since most self-defense situations happen within 25 yards, handgun trajectory doesn’t matter all that much.
+Either round is relatively flat-shooting at that distance.

 However, the 10mm is often used for handgun hunting.
-In this instance, you will likely need to fire over distances greater than 25 yards, which necessitates careful consideration of bullet drop.
+In this scenario, you will likely need to fire over distances greater than 25 yards, which necessitates careful consideration of bullet drop.

-The 10mm has the advantage, as it has a flatter trajectory than the 40 S&W, simply because it’s more powerful.
+The 10mm has the advantage.
+It has a flatter trajectory than the 40 S&W, simply because it’s more powerful.

 Accuracy

 Determining the accuracy of a round is tricky because so many factors must be considered.
-The shooter’s capabilities, bullet type, firearm, and shooting conditions all play a significant role in determining the round’s accuracy.
+The shooter’s marksmanship, bullet type, firearm, and shooting conditions all play a significant role in determining a cartridge’s accuracy.

-To keep everything as equal as possible, recoil and trajectory are also factors in the equation and are the primary considerations for this article.
-It is much easier to be accurate with a low-recoil, flat-shooting round than a heavy-recoil, arching round.
+That being said, and trajectory are significant factors in determining accuracy, and are the primary considerations for this section.
+It is much easier to be accurate with a lower-recoil, flatter-shooting bullet than a heavy-recoiling, arching one.

-This section is a draw since the 40 S&W has lower recoil, and the 10mm has a flatter trajectory.
+This section is a draw.
+The 40 S&W has lower recoil, and the 10mm has a flatter trajectory.
 Recoil-sensitive shooters often find the 40 Smith and Wesson more accurate, while long-range (i.e. anything over 25 yards) shooters often find the 10mm more accurate.

 Stopping Power

-The 10mm is more powerful than the 40 S&W. In the simplest possible terms, it, therefore, has more stopping power.
-However, both cartridges can neutralize a threat quickly, especially with proper shot placement, which is always more important than the stopping power of a round.
+The 10mm is more powerful than the 40 S&W. In the simplest possible terms, it therefore has more stopping power.
+However, both cartridges can neutralize a threat quickly, especially with proper shot placement, which is always more important than hypothetical stopping power.

-Bullet design and propellant load are other considerations for stopping power.
-Jacketed hollow point (JHP) bullets will have greater stopping power than full metal jacket (FMJ) bullets because JHPs expand upon impact, creating a larger wound channel while penetrating deep enough to reach vital organs.
+Bullet design is also relevant to stopping power.
+Jacketed hollow point (JHP) bullets will have greater stopping power than full metal jacket (FMJ) ones because they expand following impact, creating a larger wound channel while still penetrating deep enough to access vital organs.

-The 10mm easily wins this section because the 40 S&W was intentionally designed to be less powerful.
+The 10mm easily wins this section.
+After all, the 40 S&W was specifically designed to be less powerful than it.

 Self-Defense

 The 40 S&W and 10mm Auto are both capable self-defense rounds.
-Full-size semi-auto pistols (like the Glock 20 10mm Auto pistol and the Glock 22 40 S&W pistol), often used for concealed carry, come standard with 10-15 round magazines while remaining reasonably compact.
+Full-size semi-auto pistols (like the Glock 20 10mm Auto or Glock 22 40 S&W), often used for concealed carry, come standard with 10-15 round magazines without forfeiting compact design.

-While you must concern yourself with over-penetration when using either cartridge in a home defense situation, the 10mm will prove slightly more likely to over-penetrate simply because it’s more powerful than a 40 S&W round.
+While you must concern yourself with over-penetration while using either cartridge in a home defense situation, the 10mm will prove slightly more likely to over-penetrate simply because it’s more powerful than the 40 S&W.

 I’ll give the 40 S&W the slight edge because it has a lower recoil, making follow-up shots faster, more accurate, and less expensive to fire.
 The 40 Smith and Wesson regains the lead.